 - Based on your assessment, we may invite you to travel to our Redmond campus with other applicants.
 We will pay for your travel.

-- In Redmond, you will spend a week or two working on technical skills, team building, and interview preparation.
+- In Redmond, you will spend a few days working on technical skills, team building, and interview preparation.
 You will also meet with the interviewing team in both formal and informal settings.

 - Based on skills assessments and interviewer feedback, you could be offered a full-time job as a Microsoft employee.